-Why reading a suitcase guide when you are planning to go in Paris?
+Why reading a suitcase guide when you are planning to go to Paris?
 Because this city is so peculiar and the weather change constantly, season by season!

 Before starting to packing your case, be sure of the dimensions and the maximum weight you can take with you.
 These rules are variable for each airline company.
 And remember that if you are leaving by night and you have all the day to go around Paris on your last day here, you can book storage space for your luggage.

 In this suitcase guide to Paris, you will find what it is really useful to bring with you and which clothes and garments are useful for each season.
-I always promise myself to bring only the necessary, like few dresses and lots of accessories but I always end bringing more that I really wear and need!
+I always promise myself to bring only the necessary, like a few dresses and lots of accessories but I always end bringing more than I really wear and need!

 I hope that following this suitcase guide you will do better than me!
 If you have any advises, please share them as a comment!